The Laponnian Herder is a real worker…

 This breed still stands close to nature and also behaves like that.
 With this breed you will encounter characteristics like compassion, independence and being a real problem solver.

 They are also capable of noticing other dogs behaviour, they will quickly know the other dogs mood and react to it.
 During the moulting period, usually twice a year, they will lose a lot of hair.
 Besides that it’s a fairly easy dog to maintain which can become quite old.

-There are very few health problems, but the ouderdieren their DNA needs to be tested on PRA and they need to undergo an ECVO eye-test.
+There are very few health problems, but the ouderdieren their DNA needs to be tested on PRA and DM and they need to undergo an ECVO eye-test.
 An HD test isn’t obliged but necessary in my opinion.